 The normal fabrication range is for diameters less than 6 inches and lengths less than 12 inches.
 Larger parts can be made upon request, at some sacrifice in cost and dimensional control.
 Please inquire for further information.

 The nominal wall thickness for most shapes is 0.125” (or 3mm), and the maximum thickness available is limited to 0.16 inch (4mm).
 The wall thickness must be uniform throughout the part.

 Unless tighter tolerances are specified, dimensional tolerances for diameters, heights, and lateral dimensions are 0.125 inch or 5%, whichever is less.
+The nominal wall thickness for standard crucibles varies with the crucible diameter from 0.10″ to 0.16″.
+Minimum wall thickness available is approximately 0.060″ on small crucibles.
+Maximum wall thickness that can be produced is approximately 0.20″.
 These tolerances apply to nominal dimensions only, and do not apply to out of round conditions or distortions.
 Please consult us if dimensional constraints are important so that the tolerances and inspection methods may be clarified.
 Other visual inspection criteria will be supplied on request.

 Slip cast crucibles exhibit fine grained microstructure and low open porosity.
 The bulk density is typically a minimum of 3.40 – 3.45 gm/cc, or 92-94% of theoretical.
 Open porosity is less than 1%.
 The high density body contains 2% yttrium oxide (Y2O3) content as a sintering aid in direct substitution for MgO content.